Glidias/gingkstep/README.md

 # GingkStep

-A song lyrics/chords/transposer/page-turner/slideshow/presentation viewer utility for offline and online sessions (similar to Kahoot)
+A song lyrics/chords/transposer/page-turner/slideshow/presentation viewer utility for offline and online sessions (similar to Kahoot).

+Check the Wiki https://github.com/Glidias/gingkstep/wiki for user documentation.

 ### For development: